Welcome to the Graduate Program in Philosophy at York University. We specialize in a number of research areas

 - Philosophy of science and epistemology

-- Philosophers in the Graduate Program draw on a wide range of resources for their research and teaching, including empirical, conceptual, and applied approaches.
+- Philosophers in the Graduate Program rely on traditional and interdisciplinary methods, taking empirical, conceptual, and applied approaches.
 They also engage in ongoing discourse with researchers in other disciplines, including law, psychology, neuroscience, and healthcare.

 - Graduate students in the Graduate Program are an integral part of a lively philosophical community, hosting their own annual conference as well as regular philosophical and social events.
-They also take an active role in the three concurrent speakers series that are hosted by the Program: the Philosophy Speaker Series, the Cognitive Science Speaker Series and the Legal Philosophy Speaker Series.
+They also take an active role in the two speakers series that are hosted by the Program: the Philosophy Speaker Series and the Cognitive Science Speaker Series.